axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 The  **Process favorites** you find in **Processes** at the left.
 They allow you to quickly access the processes you need most often in your daily work.
-To make full use of this feature, the |axon-ivy| Portal offers you an easy way to configure the process favorites to your personal needs.
+To make full use of this feature, the Axon Ivy Portal offers you an easy way to configure the process favorites to your personal needs.

 |process-favorites|